General Collections Overview

 Tulane University Libraries offer a broad range of general collections for study and research.
 These resources are located primarily at the main Howard-Tilton Memorial Library on Tulane's uptown campus, the Rudolph Matas Library of the Health Sciences downtown, and an off-site storage facility.
 Digital resources purchased for access through Tulane's campus network are also part of the general collections.
-Consequently, in addition to the books, media, and other physical materials that can be borrowed by the library's users, Tulane's students and faculty have ready access to a large array of library databases, more than 1.3 million eBooks, and articles in more than 197,700 serial titles online.
+Consequently, in addition to the books, media, and other physical materials that library users can borrow, Tulane's students and faculty have ready access to a large array of library databases, more than 2.3 million eBooks, and articles in more than 363,570 serial titles, current and ceased, online.

 Collection Development

 Collection development for the general collections is carried out through a program described in a regularly updated Collection Development Manual.
 The general collections are managed by liaison librarians assigned to the academic disciplines the collections support.
 Through their contacts with Tulane's academic departments, these librarians select books, journals, and other materials.
-Their work is coordinated by the library's associate dean who is assisted by coordinators for scholarly resources representing the humanities, science & engineering, and the social sciences & government publications.
-The library maintains a comprehensive set of collection development policies that outline considerations for each discipline.
+The library maintains a comprehensive collection development policy set that outlines each discipline's considerations.
 The framework for these policies is designed to reflect the academic department and interdisciplinary program structure of the university.

 Values, Standards, and Principles

-• Values: The library seeks to incorporate the following values into its collection development practices:
+• Values: Tulane University Libraries seek to incorporate the following values into its collection development practices:

 • Standards: The Tulane University Libraries organization maintains its collections in accordance with the standards and membership criteria of the Association of Research Libraries (ARL) and the Association of Southeastern Research Libraries (ASERL).
 The libraries' collections must also meet criteria defined by the Southern Association of Colleges and Schools and numerous other accrediting agencies to which the university's degree-granting programs are subject.